bpjordan/CSC446-TeamDuoDuo/docs/1_api.md

 ### /api/login (POST)

 Checks if a user exists in the database with the correct username & password.
-If login is correct, returns `200 OK` status code and redirects user to the MFA page.
+If login is correct, returns `200 OK` status code with an included stage-1 token (which only has a username and a signature).
+The user is then redirected to the MFA page.
 If login is incorrect, returns `401 Unauthorized` status code.

 ### /api/mfa (POST)